 IFRS 16 - Leases is a new standard that will replace IAS 17 - Leases for the accounting and measurement of leases with a term of more than 12 months, effective for annual periods beginning on or after January 1, 2019.
-Other than the recognitation of the lease premises on the balance sheet, the Company does not expect the standard to have a material impact on its financial statements.
+While the Company is currently finaliazing the analysis, other than the recognition of the lease premises on the balance sheet, the Company does not currently expect the standard to have a material impact on its financial statements.